snuq/VSEQF/Readme.md

    A new Edit Strip panel for the sequence editor properties area, providing more information in a smaller space than the default panel.
    This can be enabled or disabled in the addon preferences when the addon is enabled.

-* __Sequence Parenting__

-   Child sequences will follow parents.
-   Child edges that match the parent's edge will move along with the parent.

 * __Ripple Editing__

    While in grab mode, press the alt key to toggle between ripple, ripple-pop, and normal mode.
-   Ripple mode will move all sequences after the grabbed sequence the same amount.
+   Ripple mode will move all strips after the grabbed strip the same amount.
-   Ripple-Pop will allow you to move a sequence above and out of a line, automatically closing the gap left behind.
-This will only operate when one sequence is grabbed.
+   Ripple-Pop will allow you to move a strip above and out of a line, automatically closing the gap left behind.
+This will only operate when one strip is grabbed.
    Enable the 'Ripple Edit Markers' option to cause markers to behave by ripple rules as well.

 * __Edge Grab Improvements__

-   When an edge is moved into another sequence, the selected sequence will be moved up a channel to allow the edge to be moved.
+   When an edge is moved into another strip, the selected strip will be moved up a channel to allow the edge to be moved.
    The cursor can be automatically snapped to a dragged edge for better adjustment.

 * __Right-Click Context Menus__